 So what’s the appeal?
 Why is direct cremation becoming more popular if it offers less than more traditional alternatives?
 The truth is, while direct cremation providers may not offer as many service “features” as most traditional funeral homes, they have many other important benefits.

 “It was a relief to find cremation at such an affordable price. . .”

 -Martha A., San Diego, CA

 The NFDA estimates that the average cost of burial with a ceremony in the U.S. is $7,180.
 Cremation with a ceremony isn’t far behind at around $6,078, and even direct burial (no ceremony) can cost as much as $2,995 or more.
-Compare that to direct cremation, which typically costs no more than $2,300—and sometimes as little as just $600—and it’s not hard to see why so many families are arranging direct cremation for their loved ones.
+Compare that to direct cremation, which typically costs no more than $2,300—and sometimes less —and it’s not hard to see why so many families are arranging direct cremation for their loved ones.
 Direct cremation offers a dignified option for less than half the cost of most traditional funeral homes’ services.

 “It’s a very simple and effective way to bypass all the ins and outs of dealing with a formal mortuary/cremation facility and at a much more economical cost.”

 Working with most traditional funeral homes requires at least one in-person visit, whether it’s to choose a casket or urn, discuss funeral program options, or make other necessary arrangements.
 When arranging direct cremation with Tulip Cremation, however, you can take care of it all right from the comfort of your own home, either by calling or contacting your provider online.
 Plus, because direct cremation is so straightforward, all the necessary arrangements can typically be made in one sitting—often, in fifteen minutes or less.